Gunfight at the O.K. Corral: Weapons carried by the Cowboys

 Wyatt and Virgil Earp and Doc Holliday believed that Tom had a revolver at the time of the gunfight.
 Wyatt thought Tom fired a revolver under the horse's neck and believed until he died that Tom's revolver had been removed from the scene by Wesley Fuller.
 Witness Fallehy wrote that he saw Morgan Earp and Doc Holliday shooting at a man who was using a horse to barricade himself, and once shot the man fell.
 In his statement, Fallehy wrote that the man still held his pistol in his hand.
 Although he did not see him shoot, he thought Tom McLaury was armed.

 Ruben F. Coleman also said afterward that he thought Tom was armed, though he later equivocated on this point.
 He was quoted in the October 27 issue of The Tombstone Epitaph in which he said, "Tom McLaury fell first, but raised and fired again before he died."
 Coleman also testified at the coroner's inquest one day later.
 Part-time newspaper reporter Howell 'Pat' Hayhurst transcribed all of the testimony from the hearing in the early 1930s as part of the Federal Writers' Project, in the Works Progress Administration.

 When he transcribed Coleman's second testimony, he quoted Coleman as saying, "Tom McLaury, after the first two shots were fired, ran down Fremont Street and fell ...
 I think that the report I gave to the Epitaph was pretty near correct as published."
-However, it's known that Hayhurst arbitrarily removed text that he decided was not relevant.
+However, it is known that Hayhurst arbitrarily removed text that he decided was not relevant.
 Author Stuart N. Lake later said Hayhurst 'mutilated' the transcription.
 The documents were subsequently lost and are still unaccounted for.

-Even if Tom wasn't armed with a revolver, Virgil Earp testified Tom attempted to grab a rifle from the scabbard on the horse in front of him before he was killed.
+Even if Tom was not armed with a revolver, Virgil Earp testified Tom attempted to grab a rifle from the scabbard on the horse in front of him before he was killed.
 Judge Spicer ruled afterward that "if Thomas McLaury was one of a party who were thus armed and were making felonious resistance to an arrest, and in the melee that followed was shot, the fact of his being unarmed, if it be a fact, could not of itself criminate the defendants [Earps], if they were not otherwise criminated."